lindseysim/templatize/README.md

 ## Formatting

-Formatting options are also available by suffixing the key name in the template code with a double-colon (`::`) and following with a format directive.
+Formatting options are also available by suffixing the key name in the template code with a double-colon (`::`) and following with a format key.
 For strings, a few of the commonly recognized values are detailed in the below table.
-If not recognized, Templatize uses the format directive as an input to the [d3-format library](https://github.com/d3/d3-format), which handles many number formats.
+If not recognized, Templatize uses the format key as an input to the [d3-format library](https://github.com/d3/d3-format), which handles many number formats.
 See documentation there for various formatting options.

-* **html** - If the [option](#options) `escapeAll` is set true, this directive sets the output not to escape HTML special characters.
+* **html** - If the [option](#options) `escapeAll` is set true, this key sets the output not to escape HTML special characters.
     * **raw** - Same as above.
 * **encode** - Encodes HTML special characters in rendered output.
 * **upper** - Transforms all alphabetical characters to uppercase.